 To address precomputation time, we designed a novel algorithm that efficiently computes all simplifications in parallel.
-We could not use the standard bisimulation algorithm ([20]), as we would have had to run it for every subset of literals.
+We could not use the standard bisimulation algorithm ([19]), as we would have had to run it for every subset of literals.
 Our algorithm avoids testing subsets that are not going to result in simplifications and reuses partial computations between different subsets.
-We describe this algorithm in §5.3.
+For space reasons, we relegate the description of this algorithm to [6].

 In our experiments we found it feasible to precompute all projections.
 In the case that contract complexity grows in a way that precludes full precomputation, we can limit it to subsets of literals up to a certain size k.
-This would not affect the evaluation performance of queries with less or exactly k literals, which are the ones that mostly benefit from this technique, as the contract BAs gets significantly simplified.
-It would affect the evaluation performance of queries with more than k literals, which, however, mostly benefit from the complementary prefiltering optimization.
+This would not affect the evaluation perfomance of queries with less or exactly k literals, which are the ones that mostly benefit from this technique, as the contract BAs gets significantly simplified.
+It would affect the evaluation performance of queries with more than k literals, which, however, mostly benefit from the complementary prefiltering index.
 Other possible approaches to address increasing precomputation times include the use of heuristics based on historical data and/or expected workloads to determine which simplification to precompute.